toefel18/garsson-api-kotlin/README.md

 ## Notes:

- use commit() explicitly when returning a response.
-Otherwise the response might be flushed before the database persists the entity!
+ Use commit() explicitly when returning a response inside a transaction, otherwise the response might be flushed before the database persists the entity!

 ## Starting a local database